 BZB: Union Rooftop for Flip Phone’s brunch.

 MM: Favorite spot to look at hot men?

 BZB: The Saloon.

-BeBe’s live dance party, ROAR, debuted to a sold-out crowd at Mercy in downtown Minneapolis in March 2018 and will return to town soon.
+BeBe’s live dance party, ROAR, debuted to a sold-out crowd at Mercy in downtown Minneapolis in March 2018 and is back in May 2019.
 You can discover when shows are announced and download the songs from BeBe’s latest EP on her website, www.bebezahara.com.

-Being BeBe: The BeBe Zahara Benet Documentary recently completed a successful Kickstarter campaign and is post-production.
-Producer and Minnesotan Emily Branham tells me she’s aiming for an early 2019 festival premiere.
+Being BeBe: The BeBe Zahara Benet Documentary recently completed a successful Kickstarter campaign and is in post-production.